+ii Unlawful discrimination could be found in:
-- ii Unlawful discrimination could be found in: - The offer of emplayoment e.g. if it were implied that applications from persons who have one or more protected characteristics would not be considered (unless a genuine occupational qualification applies) - The terms on which employment is offered or,

-- Refusing or deliberately omitting to offer employment, such as deliberate omission from a shortlist on grounds of one or more protected characteristics under the Equality Act - lii Where the school is seeking to recruit to a post that requires Genuine Occupational Qualification (GOQ) the school's HR team should be asked for advice.
-Legal exceptions to the above where there is a genuine occupational qualification (GOQ) are: - Where the job needs to be held by a man or a woman to preserve decency - Where the essential nature of the job calls for a man or woman by reason of his or her physiology - Where being of a particular racial group is a genuine occupational qualification e.g. providing care/welfare services to a racial group and those services can be best provided by a member of that racial group. - Iv Under the Equal Pay Act 1970 there is also a requirement of equal treatment for men and women, where women are employed to do like work in the same employment. - V Discrimination on recruitment on the grounds of disability - A) The Equality Act 2010 requires employers to eliminate discrimination against disabled people at all levels.
+- The offer of employment e.g. if it were implied that applications from persons who have one or more protected characteristics would not be considered (unless a genuine occupational qualification applies) - The terms on which employment is offered or, - Refusing or deliberately omitting to offer employment, such as deliberate omission from a shortlist on grounds of one or more protected characteristics under the Equality Act lii Where the school is seeking to recruit to a post that requires Genuine Occupational Qualification (GOQ), the school's HR provider should be asked for advice.

+Iv Under the Equal Pay Act 1970 there is also a requirement of equal treatment for men and women, where women are employed to do like work in the same employment.

+V Discrimination on recruitment on the grounds of disability

+- A) The Equality Act 2010 requires employers to eliminate discrimination against disabled people at all levels.
 Disability is defined as a physical or mental impairment having a substantial and long-term (lasting longer than 12 months) adverse effect on the ability of the person to carry out normal day-to-day duties.
 If a disabled person is treated less favourably for a reason that relates to their disability, or there is a failure to make reasonable adjustments in these circumstances, it will be seen as unlawful discrimination.
 The adjustments should be such that disabled persons are not placed at a substantial disadvantage to ablebodied employees.
 For example, for the purposes of selection: - Ask candidates about any special arrangements they require for the interview prior to the day, such as disabled persons' parking, assistance from their car to the interview room etc. - Ensure the interview room is appropriate e.g. is accessible for a wheelchair user, has a clear path from the door to the candidate's seat, is not unduly noisy and has adequate lighting.
 Under the Equality Act there is a requirement to make reasonable adjustments.
-It would be reasonable for an applicant with a hearing or speech impairment to bring an interpreter or be provided with a written copy of the guestions to be asked during interview etc. - B) Applicants should be asked, when invited to interview, if they will require any adjustments to enable them to attend the selection process.
-The following steps should be followed if there is a disabled applicant: - Alert the office and other members of the panel - Modify procedures for testing or assessment - Provide a reader or interpreter
+It would be reasonable for an applicant with a hearing or speech impairment to bring an interpreter or be provided with a written copy of the questions to be asked during interview etc. - B) Applicants should be asked, when invited to interview, whether they will require any adjustments to enable them to attend the selection process.
+The following steps should be followed if there is a disabled applicant: - Alert the Office and other members of the panel - Modify procedures for testing or assessment - Provide a reader or interpreter